Ishmaeel/YetAnotherCampfireSaving/README.md

 ### Base Saving

 Vanilla campfire saving mode does not allow you to save within safe bases.
 When you come back home from a long day, you have too look for a campfire or a bed within the base to be able to save.
-YASC looks at the smart terrains list in vanilla configs and tries to determine if you are near a base location friendly to your character's faction.
+YACS looks at the smart terrains list in vanilla configs and tries to determine if you are near a base location friendly to your character's faction.
 If you are in an enclosed base building that provides protection from emissions, you are allowed to save freely without a nearby campfire.
 Now you can save in Skadovsk before you unload your hard-earned loot at Owl's place.